GORING GAP WALKS

 Nordic Walking in Oxfordshire

-Please note that Nordic Walking is not officially part of Walking for Health, however all walking is good for your health.
+Please note that Nordic Walking is not officially part of Ramblers Wellbeing Walks, however all walking is good for your health.

 Picture